1qh/sad/en/en.md

 Goal of determining classes involving in use cases

-In previous step, we just studied domain, but not the current software application => classes determined are just domain classes
+In previous step, we just studied domain, but not the current sw application => classes determined are just domain classes

-These domain classes are same for every software application of the domain!
+These domain classes are same for every sw application of the domain!

-The specifics of a software application are in its use cases.
-So, to study current software application, we have to analyze the structure & behavior of these use cases in depth.
+specifics of a sw application are in its use cases.
+So, to study current sw application, we have to analyze the structure & behavior of these use cases in depth.
-A use case is viewed as a collaboration of several objects, including domain classes & application-specific classes
-The purpose of this step is to analyze static structure of use cases.
+A use case is viewed as a collaboration of several objects, including domain classes & application-specific classes purpose of this step is to analyze static structure of use cases.
 We will have to do following tasks:

 1. Determine classes involving in use cases